 Registering a new or extra business name: what you need to know

 When you first established your business, you came up with a suitable name.
 But if you have now developed a new product or new service, you may need a new (or an extra) company name.
 Perhaps the existing name does not fit with your new activity.
-Or customers do not expect your business to produce the new product.
-Find out how you can check whether your business name still fits your activities.
+You can also register extra company names when you first register your business.
+Find out how to register a new or extra company name

 All entrepreneurs must choose a name when they launch a business (a trade name).
 You then register your business in the KVK Business Register under this name.